 After completing discussions related to the safety or security significance of the finding, addressing any AV(s) and/or discussing applicable corrective actions is appropriate.
 The licensee should indicate its agreement or explain why it does not agree with the AV(s).
 The discussion of corrective actions should be limited to the immediate actions taken to mitigate safety or security consequences of the finding.
 Detailed discussions of long-term corrective actions should be reserved for the Regulatory Performance meeting and for potential follow-up inspection activities.

 Prior to the conclusion of the conference, the participating NRC staff shall conduct a caucus, independent from the licensee and other participants, to determine if there is any additional information required from the licensee.
+If additional information is needed, NRC staff shall resume the conference and request the licensee to provide the information either at that time or in writing at an agreed upon date.

 The presiding NRC official shall provide closing remarks and should remind the licensee and public attendees that the preliminary significance determination and the AV(s) discussed are subject to further review and are subject to change prior to any resulting action.
 The presiding NRC official shall also make it clear that the statements of views or expressions of opinion made by NRC employees at the conference, or the lack thereof, are not final conclusions.